 See the changes, then tell us what you think

-The first section of this route (along Riddiford Street between Mein St/Hall St and John St/Adelaide Road) was installed using an experiential approach.
+The first section of this route (along Riddiford Street between Mein Street/Hall Street and John Street/Adelaide Road) was initially installed using an experiential approach.

-We adapted our approach and took the proposed plans and community feedback through a traffic resolution consultation.
-Council approved the plans, and work to finish the route with adaptable materials is nearly complete.
+We adapted that approach and took the proposed plans and community feedback through a traffic resolution consultation.
+The Council approved the plans, and the route was developed using adaptable materials.
+Following installation, and based on user experience and feedback, some changes were made, including replacing some of the temporary bus stop platforms with more permanent ones.

 View the project details